 - 6 cups vegetable broth

-- 12 squash blossoms, cleaned and stems removed
+- 12 squash blossoms, cleaned, stems removed and chopped

 - salt and black pepper to taste

-- 1 cup chopped fresh cashew mozzarella, recipe follows
+- 1 cup chopped fresh cashew mozzarella (recipe in instructions)

 - warm fresh corn or flour tortillas